 The university expects all members of and visitors to the campus community to help maintain safety and security at the institution and at university-sponsored activities off campus.
 All students, faculty, and staff who have knowledge of weapons on campus and at university-sponsored activities off campus have an obligation to report that knowledge promptly to the Director of Security Services or, in the Director's absence, the Assistant Director or an on-duty Security Officer.

 In cases of suspected possession of weapons by university personnel (faculty, staff and student staff), the university reserves the right, as stipulated in the Privacy and Appropriate Use of Resources policy, to search personal belongings on university property, including but not limited to articles of clothing, purses, briefcases, bags, and vehicles.
-All such searches must be approved in advance by the Vice President for Finance and Administration or the chief human resources officer in the case of staff, or the Academic Vice President in the case of faculty, or the Vice President for Student Affairs in the case of students.
+All such searches must be approved in advance by the Executive Vice President and Chief Financial Officer or the chief human resources officer in the case of staff, or the Provost in the case of faculty, or the Vice President for Student Affairs in the case of students.
 In the absence of the pertinent university officer, the President may authorize the search.
 The university may request the involvement of law enforcement officials in cases of suspected possession of weapons.
 Persons may be asked to leave campus or remain in the presence of Security Services or Tacoma Police until a search is conducted or until the situation is resolved safely and appropriately.
 Security staff may take weapons discovered in a search into temporary custody, for safe-keeping.

 The above policy applies to anyone on the Puget Sound campus, including university personnel, students, and visitors.
 It also applies to university personnel and students attending or participating in a university-sponsored activity off campus.